Rusettsten/ChristieMController/README.md

 ## Configuration File
 The configuration file is [YAML](https://en.wikipedia.org/wiki/YAML).
 Do you not need to specify an ethernet adapter, but can if you wish.
-See [Using A Custom Network Interface](## Using A Custom Network Interface).
+See [Using A Custom Network Interface](## Using A Custom Network Interface) .

 In the configuration...
 - you must specify which ArtNet **subnet** and **universe** the program listens on.